Article 7 of the Treaty on European Union: Use against Poland

-From the end of 2015, the Polish government became subject to international criticism over its media and judiciary changes and the European Commission began action against Poland in January 2016.
+From the end of 2015, the Polish government became subject to European Union criticism over its media and judiciary changes and the European Commission began action against Poland in January 2016.
 On 20 December 2017, the European Commission triggered Article 7 for the first time in relation to Polish judicial reforms because, in the view of the Commission, they remove the separation of powers between the executive and the judiciary.
-"After two years, the Commission can only conclude that there is now a clear risk of a serious breach of the rule of law," Vice President Frans Timmermans added.
+"After two years, the Commission can only conclude that there is now a clear risk of a serious breach of the rule of law", Vice President Frans Timmermans added.
 Any action to deprive Poland of its voting rights would require a unanimous vote of its fellow member states.
 As of December 2017, Hungary would be expected to exercise its veto in Poland's favour.
+On 29 May 2024, the European Commission withdrew its application against Poland, pointing to the progress of the Polish government in repairing the rule of law and that the rule of law is no longer under serious threat in Poland.

 Expulsion

 While a state can be suspended, there is no provision to expel a member state outright.
-The idea appeared in the drafting of the European Constitution and the Lisbon Treaty but failed to be included.
+The idea appeared in the drafting of the European Constitution and the Lisbon Treaty but was not included.
 There are a number of considerations which make such a provision impractical.
 Firstly, a member state leaving would require amendments to the treaties, and amendments require unanimity.
 Unanimity would be impossible to achieve if the state did not want to leave of its own free will.
-Secondly it is legally complicated, particularly with all the rights and privileges being withdrawn for both sides that would not be resolved by an orderly and voluntary withdrawal.
+Secondly it is legally complicated, particularly with all the rights and privileges being withdrawn for both sides that would not be resolved without an orderly and voluntary withdrawal.
 Third, the concept of expulsion goes against the spirit of the treaties.
+But it is possible and there is a rule, article 50, allowing a member to expel itself, which the United Kingdom did.
+In this article, all treaties simply cease to apply to the member leaving, adjusted by a possible treaty with the said member.
 Contrary to expulsion, most available sanctions are conciliatory, not punitive; they do not punish a state for failing to live up to fellow states' demands, but encourage a state to fulfill its treaty obligations.